Lindsay89/beautiful-react-ui/src/components/Layout/Grid/README.md

 ### Basic usage

-The `Grid` component is a component use to build layouts of all shapes and sizes thanks to a twelve column system.
+A `Grid` component can be used to build layouts based on a 12-columns system.

 ```jsx
 import { Grid } from 'beautiful-ui';